ec500-software-engineering/exercise-1-modularity-YanzuWuu/README.md

 And the result of the .py file is :
 ![pyresult](pyresult.png)

-The exe file is so big that it was uploaded here:
+The exe file is so big that it was uploaded here:(previous version without threads)

 https://drive.google.com/open?id=1KJhvdwta27qI9e2O2TDQWPmAFo7cc47U